eth-cscs/Prace-5IP/docs/molecular_dynamics/user/README.md

 ## The `Coordinates` object

-> TODO: add text about the flexibility and portability of the `NBICalculator` focusing on how much it can help prototyping.
+> TODO: add text about the simplicity of the `Coordinates` class in order to facilitate the easy of prototyping.
+Discuss the

 ```c++